-The Applicant contacted Greg Jackle, District Wildlife Biologist with ODFW, on March 2, 2020 to discuss the proposed project, wildlife standards and potential mitigation approaches and offer to visit the site.
+The Applicant contacted Greg Jackle, District Wildlife Biologist with ODFW, on March 2nd, 2020 to discuss the proposed project, wildlife standards and potential mitigation approaches and offer to visit the site.
 ODFW suggested a discussion of the project site and proposed mitigation strategies would be more productive than a site visit.
 The applicant shared project information with ODFW and held a meeting by conference call with Greg Jackle, Sarah Reif, and Sara Gregory of ODFW to discuss the project in detail on March 19, 2020.
-In the meeting, ODFW provided guidance and stated that their recommendations for mitigation for other recent solar developments in the area would apply to this project and other proposed solar developments in the County.
-The Applicant submitted a site-specific habitat assessment and wildlife and sensitive plant review ("Wildlife Report") to ODFW and the County on April 30, 2020.
-On May 5, 2020 the Applicant and ODFW (Greg Jackle and Sara Gregory) held a telephone call to discuss the findings in the Wildlife Report and to discuss a mutually agreeable mitigation approach.
-ODFW concurred that the site was not located within any mapped big game winter range however stated that they disagreed with the consultant's finding that the site was comprised of Category 6 Habitat.
-They stated that they would like to see some form of mitigation for the non-previously permitted incremental acres that are impacted by the final project.
-They felt the site was more likely a combination of some Class 5 and Class 4 habitat.
+In the meeting, ODFW provided guidance and stated that their recommendations for mitigation for other recent solar developments in the area would apply to this project.
+The main issue of concern is the impact to pronghorn antelope winter range habitat, which ODFW stated they consider Category 2 habitat based on older maps developed by the previous district biologist (which were not adopted by the County as a Goal 5 resource area).
+Therefore, their recommendation would be for the Applicant to mitigate habitat impacts based on ODFW mitigation for Category 2 habitat such that there would be no net loss of either habitat quantity or quality and to provide a net benefit of habitat quantity or quality.